 Students will explore and apply the techniques and narrative structures of creative nonfiction.
 Reading and writing focus on personal essays, memoir, science writing, travel writing, and other related subgenres.
 May serve as preparation for ENGL 1180.
 Writing sample may be required.

 This course is offered fully online and is open only to Brown Undergraduates and to qualified Visiting Undergraduates.
 The duration, course credit, and fees associated with the course are the same as other Summer Session courses.
 Students do not need to be on Brown's campus to participate in this course.
-A computer with high-speed internet access is required.
-For further information, please contact the instructor.
+Please view the technical requirements for this online course below.